-I-90 weaved over the Berkshires into the tree-drunk Hudson Valley and the smooth highway shadowed the ancient Mohawk Trail past the cities of northern New York.
-The escort of gentle hills faltered after the Finger Lakes and the interstate straightened out across fertile farmland between Phelps and Batavia.
+I-90 weaved over the gentle Berkshires in the shadow of Mount Greylock and dropped into the tree-drunk Hudson Valley.
+The smooth lanes shadowed the ancient Mohawk Trail past the cities of northern New York and the escort of low hills faltered after the Finger Lakes, as the interstate straightened out on fertile farmland between Phelps and Batavia.

-Sitting in the front I added up the distance to the Rockies from a map of the USA.
-Colorado lay more than 1500 miles to the West.
-There was little danger of us getting lost in the Midwest, since the highway ran all the way to Northern California.
+“And we’ll do it in less than a week.”
+I added up the distance to the Rockies from a map of the USA.
+Colorado was more than 1500 miles from here, but there was little danger of us getting lost in the Midwest.
+I-80 ran across the plains without interruption.

 “Aren’t we going to stop and see Jackie?”
 AK asked, as the Ford Torino passed a road sign marked BUFFALO 35 MILES.

 “I called before we left Boston.
 She’s gone south to Kissing Bridge.”
 Pam mercifully fielded his query.
 The blonde nursing student in the back seat was Jackie’s college roommate.
-Her boyfriend had been the fourth wheel on several double-dates.
+Her boyfriend had been the fourth wheel on several double dates with Jackie and me.

-“Jackie’s with her high school sweetheart.”
 Last summer I had hitchhiked back and forth from Boston to Buffalo five times to see the doctor’s daughter.
 Jackie was that cute.
-“She’s down at her parents’ ski chalet in Kissing Bridge.”

 “I’m sure she’d be happy to see us.”
 AK tapped on the steering wheel.
 He was having a good time at my expense.